-These days whenever I talk to my friends and ex-coworkers, one question comes very often: “How did you decide that you wanted to be a coach?”
+In 2009 I made this big leap.
+I left a high paying software job to find what really brings the best in people – started pursuing coaching as a career.
+My family, friends, and ex-coworkers were surprised if not shocked.
+They asked me so many questions – “How did you decide that you wanted to be a coach?”
 Someone even asked, “So how did it happen, one fine morning, you just decided on this?”
 Some commented, “I wish I knew what my passion is”.
-My short answer is, it took me a few years of dissatisfaction and trying out different activities, and finally one year of rigorous thinking to find out my passion and the next endeavor.
+My short answer, “it took me a few years of dissatisfaction and trying out different activities, and finally one year of rigorous thinking to find out my passion and the next endeavor”.

 There was a time I truly enjoyed my software work; I was very proud of my contribution, which in turn satisfied my soul.
 At the same time, my social activities expanded beyond organizing Saturday night parties and potlucks.
 I got actively involved with a growing non-profit organization and played a vital role in the very first project of size 30K.
 On a personal level, I somehow demonstrated qualities that made my friends feel comfortable talking to me on troubling issues on career and relationships – I became an unofficial counselor.
 In the meantime, I became a mom; I started researching how to be a good parent.
 As I learned more, I thought about how I could share it with other women who have the same questions as me.
 Luckily a friend of mine had an organization focusing on women empowerment.
 With a few other like-minded friends, I started a community blog on her site, writing articles on various topics – soft skills, relationship, parenting, career, and social stigma.

 Around this time I bumped into (actually did a google search using some keywords like “career change,” passion, people skills, etc.) a testimonial from another woman mentioning her career change from a high tech field to coaching.
 Wow!
 I saw some light at the end of the tunnel.
-After that, I read a book on coaching, talked to a few schools offering coaching courses, and finally made some financial plans with my husband so we could live on his paycheck.
+After that, I got a book on coaching, read it from cover to cover.
+I talked to a few schools offering coaching courses and finally made some financial plans with my husband so we could live on his paycheck.
 A big heavy load shifted off of my head.
 I started my new journey of learning and discovery.
 Today, I am glad that I honored my dissatisfaction and took the initiative to find a more satisfying path for me.
-I wish I could work with a coach and find my answers much sooner and with much less confusion!
+I wish I knew about coaching so I could work with one and find my answers much sooner and with much less confusion!